Surivoje/Surivoje/README.md

-Currently working on learning HTML, CSS, JavaScript, Verilog, VSCode, Github...
+Currently working on learning HTML, CSS, PHP, JavaScript, Laravel, Github...
 <!--
 **Surivoje/Surivoje** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.